opennetworkinglab/aether-docs/developer/roc.rst

 Adding New Enterprises
 ----------------------

-Enterprises are stored in `onos-topo` outside of `onos-config` are are usually only created by system administrators during the onboarding of new customers (tenants) on Aether.
+Enterprises are stored in a second µONOS microservice, `onos-topo`, outside of `onos-config`.
+They are usually added by a system administrator during the onboarding of new customers (tenants) on Aether.

-There is currently no way of adding new Enterprises through the ROC GUI or the ROC API.
-It can be done in the two ways described in the following sections.
+There is currently no way to add new Enterprises through the ROC GUI or the API.
+Instead, it can be done in the two ways described in the following subsections.

 Enterprises are specified as Entities using CRDs, and the `onos-operator` ensures that these are created as `entitites` inside